-3. Compliance with Department of NSW Rural Fire Service Requirements

-Compliance with the requirements of the NSW Rural Fire Service attached as Appendix A to this consent and dated 11 February 2013
+3. Compliance with Department of NSW Rural Fire Service Requirements Compliance with the requirements of the NSW Rural Fire Service attached as Appendix A to this consent and dated 11 February 2013

-Compliance with the following requirement of the Roads and Maritime Services
+4. Compliance with NSW Roads and Maritime Services Requirements Compliance with the following requirement of the Roads and Maritime Services